MicrosoftDocs/learn/learn-pr/wwl-data-ai/evaluate-strategies-for-migrating-to-azure-sql/includes/4-describe-azure-database-migration-options.md

 For online migrations to Azure SQL, Azure Database Migration Service provides a highly resilient and self-healing migration service with reliable outcomes and near-zero downtime.
 Below are highlighted the main steps involved:

 1. Fully load your on-premises database to Azure SQL.
-2. Continuously syncs new database transactions to the Azure target.
+2. Continuously sync new database transactions to the Azure target.
 3. Cut over to the target Azure service when prepared.
 You can stop the replication, and switch the connection strings in your application to Azure SQL.

 ### Azure SQL Migration extension for Azure Data Studio